Image 11

 • Tuition costs are covered by FPC for choristers who commit to regular worship leadership.

-• This chorister pilot program is led by Joey Fala.
+• This chorister program is led by Joey Fala.

 Contact us for more information on choristers.